sandboxnu/graduatenu/infrastructure/prod/README.md

 - Install Docker
 - Install the AWS CLI
 - Have an AWS Access Key ID and AWS Secret Access Key pair.
 - Run `aws configure`, and input those keys along with us-east-1 as the region.
-Leave the Default Output Format as None.
+You can set the Default Output Format to json.

 ## Steps: